 The Census 2010 population for Bandera County is 20,485 of which 857 were residents of the City of Bandera.
 The 2022 population for Bandera County is estimated to be 21,182, of which 565 were residents of the City of Bandera.
 This estimate is produced by the U.S. Census Bureau using updated housing unit estimates to distribute county household population to the subcounty area based on housing unit change.
-Bandera County experienced a small increase in population between 2020 and 2022 while the City of Bandera experience a small decrease in population over the same time period.
+Bandera County experienced a small increase in population over the same time period.
 Bandera County had an 1.8% increase over that time period while the City of Bandera had a -3.3% decrease in population suggesting that all of the growth was in the unincorporated county.
 Table 3-3 provides historic and projected population change rates in Bandera County and the City of Bandera.